Click Here To View Home Page

 However, you must use all available agency procedures before filing an Article 78.
 This means that any internal agency appeals, or other available appeals, must be used before going to court.
 If those procedures are not used, then you lose the right to file an Article 78.

-The four month period is not 120 days, as many attorneys (and even some judges) mistakenly believe.
-Four months means the same day in the month four months later.
+What does all that mean?
+It means that four months is the same day in the month four months later.
 As example, if the government notice is dated June 5th, then the four month Article 78 filing deadline is October 5th, not 120 days later on October 3rd.
 If the deadline month does not have the same numbered last day as the date of the government notice, then the deadline is the last day of the deadline month.
 As example, if the government notice is dated the last day of December, December 31st, then the Article 78 deadline is April 30th, because April does not have 31 days.

 Whatever the deadline date, as you can see, the Article 78 filing period only is a few months, and if your case is not filed by the deadline then usually you lose the right to go to court.
 This is called being "time barred."
 So it is very important that you contact an attorney as soon as you receive any unfavorable decision from an agency, or as soon as you realize that the agency is refusing to give you a decision.
 This is so you can find out if any agency appeals must be used, and also to make sure that your Article 78 time deadline is not missed.

-AIRPORT ARREST
+GUN ARREST and AIRPORT ARREST

 New York weapon laws are different from most other places, and the gun laws truly are terrifying.
 Your mere possession of a loaded handgun, with no criminal intent at all, results in a mandatory 5-15 year prison sentence upon conviction.
 Further, almost every case of unlicensed handgun possession now is a felony offense, including possession in the home which formerly only was a misdemeanor.